RhiH/studio_gallery/README.md

 * cause: under investigation
 * resolution: temporary links added to temporary all artist biographies page to link to products while investigation is ongoing
 ---
+* issue: artist model not updating correctly
+* cause: under investigation - table not added correctly
+* resolution: delete dbsqlite3 and remake all migrations.
+Not successful - followed steps to step back to previous commit

 # Deployment